Musical-Neutron/lg_field_udgs/README.md

   &mu;<sub>e</sub>, of all candidate UDGs.
 * Fig. 3: [fig_03_plot_cumulative_rad_dist.py](/fig_03_plot_cumulative_rad_dist.py)
-  * Plots the cumulative number of UDGs as a function of distance from the Milky Way (MW) halo analogue.
-By convention this is the smaller of the two primary haloes.
+  * Plots the cumulative number of UDGs as a function of distance from the nearest host halo analogue.
 * Fig. 4: [fig_04_plot_luminosity_functions.py](/fig_04_plot_luminosity_functions.py)
   * Plots the luminosity function of the UDG populations as a function of _V_-band absolute and apparent magnitudes.
 * Fig. 5: [fig_05_plot_mock_sdss_observations.py](/fig_05_plot_mock_sdss_observations.py)
-  * Plots the luminosity functions of UDGs that are detectable in SDSS-like surveys in each HESTIA high resolution simulation.
+  * Plots the luminosity functions of UDGs that are detectable in SDSS-like surveys in each HESTIA high-resolution simulation.
 * [print_paper_results.py](/print_paper_results.py)
   * Prints information relevant to the paper to stdout.